 What is the Student Services Finance Committee?

 The Committee determines annual funding levels and provides oversight for student organizations housed within the General Student Services Fund, as well as WSUM Student Radio.
 SSFC also approves student-negotiated contracts with Madison Metro, which specify the level and cost of bus service on campus.
-In conjunction with Student Council, SSFC also determines funding levels for the Green Fund, the Tenant Resource Center, the Rape Crisis Center, as well as total funding available for travel, event, and operations grants to registered student organizations.
+In conjunction with Student Council, SSFC also determines funding levels for the Tenant Resource Center and the Rape Crisis Center, as well as total funding available for travel, event, and operations grants to registered student organizations.